konflic/tasks/selenium/Practice1.md

   - Make options for pytest```--browser``` and ```--url``` to control opening provided url and browser.
 3. Merge this changes into main/master branch.
   - In new branch ```first_tests``` write tests for opencart application:
   - Test that checks availability of all links on top-bar in opencart.
+  - Test that checks availability of currency button in top panel.
   - Test that checks availability of all elements on admin login panel.
   - Test that checks serach input and cart button on main page.
 4. Merge this branch into your main/master branch.